 If you’ve ever researched about rodents, you would know that they have poor vision.
+This is one of the most commonly known facts about rodents.

-Some animals have a hard time seeing in the dark while others are shortsighted.
+Some animals have a hard time seeing in the dark, while others are shortsighted.
+Similarly, some are color-blind and can only see the world in black and white!

-Cavies are said to have better vision than cats!
+As a matter of fact, cavies are said to have better vision than cats.

 Since these little animals are at a higher risk of being attacked in the wild, they have been blessed with a special facial structure and vision.

-Guinea Pigs are said to have a 340-degree vision which is actually mind-blowing!
+Guinea pigs are said to have a 340-degree vision which is actually mind-blowing!

 This means it is almost impossible for you to ever surprise your guinea pig because it can see you even if it’s facing the opposite way.

-Guinea pigs even sleep with their eyes open.
+In fact, guinea pigs even sleep with their eyes open.

 You can even let your guinea pig roam freely in the house if you take proper precautionary measures.
 I explain how to do that in my article on letting guinea pigs roam free.